 Recommended Read: Stonehenge Visitor Centre

 Stonehenge began as a simple earthwork enclosure for prehistoric people to bury their cremated dead around 5,000 years ago.
-One of the facts about the Stonehenge establishes that it was built around 2500 BC, and the stone circle in the monument's centre is late Neolithic.
+One of the facts of Stonehenge is that it was built around 2500 BC, and the stone circle in the monument's center is late Neolithic.

 Also Checkout: Places To Visit Near Stonehenge